tembo-io/website/blog/2023-10-12-pgvector-and-embeddings/index.md

 print embeddings.embed_query(“What is new in postgres 16")
 ```

-Then we can execute the following query in psql:
+Then we can search vectors stored in the database that are similar to the query vector.
+The tool for that is [`cosine distance`](https://en.wikipedia.org/wiki/Cosine_similarity), which in pgvector is represented with the `<=>` operator:

 ```sql
 SELECT document, 1-(embedding <=> '[<your_vector_here>]') as cosine_similarity